The Paris and Malta obediences and the move to reunification

 Following the untimely death of Don Carlos in August 2017, H.E.
 Francisco de Borbon Graf von Hardenberg, the son of the Duke of Seville, assumed the role of Interim Grand Master.
 He was duly elected the 50th Grand Master by acclamation at the Chapter-General of May 2018 in Madrid.

 The Greek Melkite Catholic Patriarch of Alexandria, Antioch and Jerusalem and all the East His Beatitude Gregory III remained the Spiritual Protector of the united Order, until his retirement in May 2017.
-He was succeeded by the new Patriarch, Bishop Youssef Absi.
+He was succeeded by the new Patriarch, His Excellency Youssef Absi.